Germany: Thousands protest against COVID measures across country | DW | 18.12.2021

 Anti-vaxxers are also up in arms over the possible introduction of compulsory vaccinations in the upcoming year.

-Protests were planned in the southwestern city of Freiburg with around 2,500 participants and in the city of Neumarkt in the Upper Palatinate area of Bavaria, with around 1,500 forecasted attendees.
-Several smaller demonstrations were also planned in the northern city of Hanover.
+Around 900 people took to the streets in Karlsruhe to protest mandatory vaccinations, particularly for health care workers such as nurses.

+In Osnabrück, Lower Saxony, nearly 2,000 people demonstrated under the slogan "Basic rights are not negotiable," according to police.

-Around 1,900 people attended a protest on Saturday against restrictions in Schwerin, the capital of the northern state of Mecklenburg-Vorpommern, according to police.
+Around 1,900 people attended a protest against restrictions in Schwerin, the capital of the northern state of Mecklenburg-Vorpommern, police said.
 The protesters reportedly marched peacefully through the city center.

 Institutions in the town of Greiz in the central state of Thuringia issued joint calls for social cohesion and respect in the face of the ongoing protests.
 Last Saturday evening, 14 police officers were injured during coronavirus protests in Greiz.